meteor/redis-livedata/README.md

 ## Supported commands

 Right now only commands related to keys and strings are supported (but not binary operations).
-Sets, hashes, ordered sets and other are not supported.
+Sets, hashes, ordered sets and other are not currently supported.

 # License